(UPDATED: October 2021)

 3. Develop Creative Videos and Electronic Newsletters

-Since people now have to spend more time inside and near their homes, this means they’re likely spending more time online.
-So, while we’re all waiting for more news about the coronavirus spread in our area, why not allow your business to step up its online marketing game?
-Creating innovative online videos and resourceful newsletters offer another alternative to print media, while also helping you reach more people.
+With more people living and working from home, it also means they’re likely spending more time online.
+So, why not allow your business to step up its online marketing game?
+Creating innovative online videos and resourceful newsletters offers another alternative to print media while also helping you reach more people.

 These days, video marketing is one of the most effective ways to reach wider audiences.
 According to an article from Bitable, 78% of internet users watch videos every week, while 55% view videos every day.